 With the last three courses, the biblical emphasis takes second place to history coverage since each course is covering a huge swath of history, but they do cover the New Testament.
 Uncle Josh’s Outline Maps is used for mapwork for these three courses, but geography also receives attention through other resources that incorporate geography into the study of history.

 The fourth course, Middle Ages, Renaissance, Reformation, & Epistles, has a strong Protestant viewpoint with a great deal of attention given to the Reformation.
-It uses resources strongly supportive of the Reformation such as the Reformation Time Line, The Beggar’s Bible (story of John Wyclif), The Bible Smuggler (story of William Tyndale), and Famous Men of the Renaissance and Reformation.
+It uses resources strongly supportive of the Reformation such as the Voices of the Renaissance and Reformation, The Beggar’s Bible (story of John Wyclif), The Bible Smuggler (story of William Tyndale), and Famous Men of the Renaissance and Reformation.
 It also uses other resources such as Famous Men of the Middle Ages, Castle, Cathedral, Ink on His Fingers, and Around the World in a Hundred Years.
 Most of the recommended resources for individual grade levels are secular.
 Epistles studied this year are James, Galatians, 1 and 2 Thessalonians, and 1 and 2 Corinthians.